<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1741957713163339&amp;ev=PageView&amp;noscript=1">

 First-Generation College Celebration

-Since the Council for Opportunity in Education (COE) and FirstGen Forward (FGF, formerly the Center for First-generation Student Success) hosted the inaugural celebration in 2017, hundreds of higher education institutions, corporations, government officials, non-profits, and K-12 schools have joined together in recognizing the achievements of the first-gen community on and around November 8.
+Since the Council for Opportunity in Education (COE) and FirstGen Forward (FGF, formerly the Center for First‑Generation Student Success) hosted the inaugural celebration in 2017, colleges and universities, corporations, government leaders, nonprofits, and K–12 schools nationwide have united each year to uplift and honor the first‑generation community on and around November 8.
+In 2026, we proudly mark the 10th First‑Generation College Celebration of collective action, growing visibility, and unwavering commitment to first‑gen students and their families.

-FGCC strives not only to celebrate first-gen students’ contributions to their communities but also to occasion systemic social change by dismantling barriers to first-generation student success.
-Through this intentional advocacy focus, FGCC engages key constituencies in building upon the work left unfinished by the HEA.
+FGCC is dedicated not only to celebrating first‑generation students’ contributions to their communities but also to driving systemic social change by dismantling barriers to first‑generation student success.
+Through this intentional advocacy focus, FGCC engages key constituencies in carrying forward and strengthening the unfinished work of the Higher Education Act (HEA).

 Why Celebrate on November 8?